Bishop Auckland F.C.: Glory days

-Bishop Auckland were a truly remarkable football team in this era, they have played at Wembley on numerous occasions and had a huge number of fans supporting them.
-The 1954–55 FA Amateur Cup final saw the crowd reach 100,000 – the last occasion an amateur match attracted such a crowd.
+Bishop Auckland were a successful football team in this era, they have played at Wembley on numerous occasions and attracting large crowds.
+The 1954–55 FA Amateur Cup final saw the crowd reach 100,000 – the last occasion an amateur match recorded a crowd of that size.

-The Bishops team of this era contained many quality players that eventually found their way into the professional game.
+The Bishops team of this era contained a number of players that eventually found their way into the professional game.
 Seamus O'Connell, a forward, went on to play for Chelsea in the 1954–55 season, other players – Derek Lewin, Bob Hardisty and Warren Bradley – went on to play for Manchester United following the Munich air disaster and earned international caps at both amateur and professional level, most notably Warren Bradley who is the only English player to have done this in the same season.

 1950s Players included: Harry Sharratt (GK), Dave Marshall (D), Ron Fryer (D), Tommy Stewart (D), Corbett Cresswell (D), John Barnwell (M), Jimmy Nimmins (M), Bob Thursby (M), Tommy Farrer (M), Barrie Wilkinson (M), Bob Hardisty (W), Jack Major (W), Warren Bradley(W), Les Dixon (W), Ray Oliver (F), Derek Lewin (F), Seamus O'Connell (F).
 Most of the football players earned caps at the amateur international level; some later turned professional, while others, being well-educated, went on to pursue careers in teaching.

 In 1960, Bishops were league runners-up to near-neighbours West Auckland Town.
 The Northern League title was again won in 1967, along with the League Cup and the Durham County Challenge Cup.
 This was the first time any team had won the 'local treble' and this achievement was added to by an 11 match campaign in the F A Cup that ended in a 7–0 defeat at Halifax Town in a 2nd round replay.

 The 1970s were a lean decade for the club in terms of silverware, the league cup being the only competition the club won in the 1975–76 season.

 Bishops had to wait until the 1980s until their next piece of silverware – a league and county cup double being added in '85 and '86.

 After finishing 6th in 1988 it was decided by the club's hierarchy that a higher level of league football was necessary for the club to grow.
 Bishops left the Northern League for the second time and joined the Northern Premier League.
 Again, the Durham County Challenge Cup was won this season.